 Tent cities in rural Haiti

-It has been one year since the earthquake in Haiti and Lambi Fund has been working hard with partner organizations to strengthen and rebuild community-run enterprises.
-Please read the following one year report from Lambi Fund's Executive Director for updates on what Lambi Fund has been doing to provide relief and to rebuild in Haiti.
+Its been one year since the earthquake and Lambi Fund has been working hard to help displaced families get back to work.
+Please read the following earthquake report from Lambi Fund's Executive director for updates on Lambi Fund's work this past year.

 One year later.
 Three hundred and sixty-five days since the ground shook and forever changed Haiti.
 I thought a lot about what I wanted to say about the earthquake and my Ayiti Cheri as we take this day to remember and honor the loved ones lost.